albuck/SEL-keyboard/README.md

 + The standard ergonomic layout of the computer keyboard has 90 keys (48 of which are printable character buttons).
 + Left and right sections of the keyboard are tilted 14 ° inwards from the base (could also be produced with a slightly variable tilt).
-+ SEL Keyboard is suitable for desktop and laptop.
++ SEL Keyboard is suitable for desktop and laptop computers.
-+ The user of the keyborad can exchange the keys and save the chosen option.
++ The user of the keyboard must have option programmatically exchange the keys and save the chosen option.

 ![SEL Keyboard QWERTY](img/sel.png)